Workforce Development Pilot Initiatives

 Our pledge 50/50 by 2030 is a pledge for equity in the trades and that means FULL equity.
 Therefore, in addition to increasing the number of women in the industry we must also address the challenges and problems that put people in the industry at a disadvantage.

 COVID has disproportionately impacted women, especially women of color.
 CNN reported that in December 2020 employers cut 140,000 jobs.
 All of those jobs were women; while men gained 16,000 jobs.
-President Biden, just this week, noted that 2 million women have left the workforce within the past year due to the impacts of COVID-19.
+President Biden, has noted that 2 million women have left the workforce within the past year due to the impacts of COVID-19.

 Women’s Repair Crew